RumbleDB/python-jsoniq/README.md

 # of items, here the sequence with just the integer item 2.
 items = rumble.jsoniq('1+1')

-# A sequence of items can simply be converted to a list of Python values with json().
+# A sequence of items can simply be converted to a list of Python/JSON values with json().
-# Since there is only one value in the sequence output by this query, we get a singleton list with the integer 2.
+# Since there is only one value in the sequence output by this query,
+# we get a singleton list with the integer 2.
+# Generally though, the results may contain zero, one, two, or more items.
 python_list = items.json()
 print(python_list)

 ############################################